-Normal urine is pale yellow or straw-yellow in color.
-Urine may have a variety of other colors, however, including dark yellow, orange, pink, red, green, blue, brown and even black.
-These rainbow hues may be caused by dehydration, ingested foods and drinks, supplements, medications, injuries and illnesses.
+Urine is normally pale yellow or straw-yellow in color.
+It may have a variety of other colors, however, including dark yellow, orange, pink, red, green, blue, brown, and even black.
+These rainbow hues may be caused by dehydration, ingested foods and drinks, supplements, medications, injuries, and illnesses.

-If your urine has an unusual color, there's a good chance that the color change is caused by a harmless factor.
+If your urine has an unusual color, there's a good chance that the change is caused by a harmless factor.
 Some detective work is necessary, however, to pinpoint the cause of the change.
-If there is no apparent cause or if the strange color continues, a doctor's advice should be sought.
+If there is no apparent cause or if the strange appearance continues, a doctor's advice should be sought.

 Normal Urine Color

 Dehydration causes less water to enter the urine, so it appears dark yellow because the urobilin is concentrated.
 Urine is usually darkest when we get up in the morning, since we’ve spent the night without drinking.
-Dark yellow urine during the day indicates that we’re not drinking enough water and is likely to appear if we’ve been sweating heavily without replenishing our body’s water content.
+Dark yellow urine during the day suggests that we’re not drinking enough water.
+It's likely to appear if we’ve been sweating heavily without replenishing our body’s water content.
 It's important to keep in mind the quote from the nephrologist below, however.
 A nephrologist is a doctor who specializes in kidney function.